AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/configure-proofing/create-manage-automated-workflow-templates.md

 ## Modify an Automated Workflow template

-As a `Workfront Proof administrator`, you can modify an Automated Workflow template.
+As a Workfront Proof administrator, you can modify an Automated Workflow template.
 Your changes are saved automatically as you make them.

 <ol>
  <li value="1"> <p> From Workfront, click the Main Menu , then click Proofing to access Workfront Proof. </p> </li>